Canop/safecloset/README.md

 1. Backup your closet files.
 They're not readable as long as your passphrases can't be guessed so you don't have to hide those files and it's most important to not lose them.
 1. Use hard to guess passphrases, but ones that you can remember for a very long time.
 1. You may keep the executables of all platforms on your USB keys, so that you can read your secrets everywhere.
+1. Don't forget to have your closet file in your backup plan

 # Storage format